gabrielkoehl/psTerminalPerfCounter/docs/en-US/Add-tpcConfigPath.md

 # Add-tpcConfigPath

 ## SYNOPSIS
-Adds a configuration path to the TPC_CONFIGPATH environment variable.
+Adds a custom configuration path to the TPC_CONFIGPATH environment variable.

 ## SYNTAX